geekabhinav007/TQM/docs/index.md

 - Juran's Quality Trilogy

-- Crosby's 14 Points

 - The EFQM Excellence Model

-- The Malcolm Baldrige National Quality Award

 - The ISO 9000 Series

 - The Six Sigma Model

-- The Lean Model

-- The TQM Model

 > There are several models of Total Quality Management (TQM) that organizations can use to implement TQM practices.
 Some of the popular TQM models are: